July 28, 2019

 These 2 videos and 1 article will help you.

-This first video covers most of the basic stretches as well as a good hip stretch.
+This first video covers most of the basic stretches for the major muscle groups.

 Here are 3 good stretches for your feet (follow the link to the article).